jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 ### Converting JSX to JavaScript with Babel

-When building with React, you can write plain JavaScript or [JSX](https://facebook.github.io/jsx/) (JavaScript syntax extension), a different but more concise syntax.
-JSX arguably makes things easier and more readable, but needs to be converted into native JavaScript.
+When building with React, you can write plain JavaScript or in [JSX](https://facebook.github.io/jsx/) (JavaScript syntax extension).
+JSX is a preprocessor that gives you a more concise syntax, and is arguably easier and more readable, but needs to be converted to native JavaScript.
 JSX is analogous to [CoffeeScript](http://coffeescript.org/), even [Sass](http://sass-lang.com/) or [LESS](http://lesscss.org/) (but for CSS).

 ```javascript
 // JSX